B.A. University of Alberta (Political Science)

 Ph.D University of Alberta (Physical Education and Recreation)

-Gregory Ramshaw is an Assistant Professor in the Department of Parks, Recreation and Tourism Management at Clemson University and a Visiting Fellow in the Faculty of Science at KU Leuven (University of Leuven) in Belgium.
+Gregory Ramshaw is an Associate Professor in the Department of Parks, Recreation and Tourism Management at Clemson University.
 He explores the social construction and production of heritage, with a particular interest in sports-based heritage.
-His research has been published in numerous academic texts and journals including the International Journal of Heritage Studies, Tourism Geographies, Current Issues in Tourism, and Tourism Review International, among many others.
-He is also the editor of the forthcoming text Sport Heritage (2015) and is co-editor of Heritage and the Olympics: People Place and Performance (2014) and Heritage Sport Tourism: Sporting Pasts - Tourist Futures (2007).
+His research has been published in numerous academic texts and journals including the International Journal of Heritage Studies, Tourism Geographies, Current Issues in Tourism, Tourism Review International, and The International Journal of the History of Sport among many others.
+He is also the editor of the Sport Heritage (2015) and is co-editor of Heritage and the Olympics: People Place and Performance (2014) and Heritage Sport Tourism: Sporting Pasts - Tourist Futures (2007), all published by Routledge/Taylor & Francis.
 He also serves on the editorial boards of Event Management, The Journal of Heritage Tourism, and The Journal of Sport & Tourism.Selected Publications: (last 5 years)

 Gammon, S., Ramshaw, G., & Waterton, E. (eds.)
 (2014).
 Heritage and the Olympics: People, Place and Performance.
 London: Routledge.